Applications are currently closed. Please check this website for details of the 2024 round or email email@example.com to be added to the mailing list.

-The museum’s grant and internship program (known as the Maritime Museums of Australia Project Support Scheme or MMAPSS) offers funding to regional museums and organisations to help preserve or display objects of national and historical maritime significance.
+The museum’s grants and awards program (known as the Maritime Museums of Australia Project Support Scheme or MMAPSS) offers funding to regional museums and organisations to help preserve or display objects of national and historical maritime significance.

 It also supports staff or volunteers, from remote or regional organisations, to spend time learning specific skills and making valuable connections.

 Many cultural institutions around the country care for maritime items of historical and national significance.
 The museum supports and encourages efforts to conserve and display unique local objects for today’s audiences and future generations.

 If your museum or organisation has an object of significance you want to preserve or display then you may be eligible to apply for a grant of up to $15,000.
 Funding is provided by the Australian Federal Government and the Australian National Maritime Museum.

 The scheme gives grants of up to $15,000 for projects that fall into one of these categories:

 - Collection management (registration, documentation and storage)